NaveenPantra/video-player/README.md

         done
         `

-#### This project is not for live streaming purpose but to show the steaming of media file.
+#### This project is not for live-streaming purpose but to show the steaming of media file.